mec-byte/App-Blocker-Builder/README.md

 # App-Blocker-Builder

-An application blocker by Skillax created on behalf of the RAIDKiller which can be used to
+An application blocker which can be used to

 ● Malware creation